 PR-10,000 reacts with phosphates on contact, and the cloudiness is the result of that reaction.
 If phosphates are not present, cloudiness will not occur.
 If phosphates ARE present, expect cloudiness for 12-24 hours in most cases, but in extreme cases it can be up to 48 hours.
 Vacuum the pool to get the sediment out, then clean the filter.
 Enjoy your phosphate-free (or at least phosphate-reduced) pool!

 First, the soapy bubbles appear because there is a surfactant in our enzyme formula to help cut through grease and other non-living organics.
-This surfactant is similar to that of a dish soap, and the bubbles you see at first are likely from that surfactant being introduced for the first time.
-They go away pretty quickly, and are harmless.
-Remember, our enzyme products meet the drinking water safety standard (NSF/ANSI 60).
+This surfactant is similar to that of dish soap, and the bubbles you see at first are likely from that surfactant being introduced for the first time.
+They go away pretty quickly and are harmless.
+Remember, our enzyme products are NSF-50 certified, nontoxic and nonhazardous.

 We have descriptions and dosing instructions on the back of every bottle, as well as on the Orenda Products pages on this website.
 For exact dosing amounts, you can use the free Orenda App, and plug in the volume of the pool.
 On the dosing results page, you will find exact fluid ounces (fl.oz.) doses for each of our products, based on the volume of water being treated.